JackBJ23/Topo-GEN/README.md

 ## Basic usage

 There are seven topological regularizers, presented below.
+Each function computes a different measure of dissimilarity between the diagram of the learnable point cloud and the ground truth persistence diagram.
 The only required arguments are `point_cloud` (the learnable point cloud or output of a machine learning model) and `true_point_cloud` (the ground truth point cloud).
 ```
 from topogen import *
 loss_bottleneck0(point_cloud, true_point_cloud, dgm, true_dgm, device)